zach-lewis/zach-lewis.github.io/_posts/2021-07-29-reddit-fantasy-baseball-correlations.md

 {% include top_ment_auto.html %}

 ## Evaluating the Relevance of Mentions with Statcast Data
 While seeing the top mentions trends and how they've evolved is interesting, it's worth further investigation into whether or not mentions are correlated with the fantasy points a players accounts for, and therefore worth rostering.
-In place of scraping the ESPN website for my specific league to return fantasy points for each player, I utilized an approach that converts season stats obtained through pybaseball into fantasy points based on my particular leagues rules. (pybaseball is a great package that scrapes Baseball Reference, FanGraphs, and Baseball Savant https://github.com/jldbc/pybaseball)
+In place of scraping the ESPN website for my specific league to return fantasy points for each player, I utilized an approach that converts season stats obtained through pybaseball into fantasy points based on my particular leagues rules. (<a href="https://github.com/jldbc/pybaseball">pybaseball is a great package that scrapes Baseball Reference, FanGraphs, and Baseball Savant</a>)

 ```python
 season_batting = pybaseball.batting_stats(2021)